 As dogs age, they may experience changes in their physical and cognitive abilities, such as arthritis, decreased vision and hearing, and a decline in cognitive function.
 You must provide them with a comfortable and familiar living environment and plenty of love and companionship that can help keep senior dogs happy and content in their later years.
+Perchance you need to move your old pup to a new location within your country, engage a professional interstate dog transport company that will take the ultimate care of your best friend.

 If a dog is seven years or above, it will be considered a senior dog.
 According to the Global Pet industry, the number of US households with a senior dog has increased from 42% to 52% over the past decade.
 As a pet owner, it’s important to understand these changes and make adjustments to ensure your senior dog is comfortable and happy in their golden years.